Dividend Tax in Italy

 The Italian Government decided to change also the taxation of other types of income, such as the interest and capital gains, and reduce the regional corporate tax (IRAP).
 These measures were expected to be part of a law approved by the Parliament.
 Our team of lawyers in Italy can offer an in-depth presentation regarding the taxation of corporate entities and assist with advice on how to register for taxes a newly founded business.

 The difference between the old and the new dividend tax in Italy

 The old rate for dividend tax was 20% and the new rate – 26% - is applicable for other types of income taxes too, such as on interests, capital gains etc. The exceptions are interests and capital gains on Italian Government bonds for which it is applied a different rate – 12,5%.

-The companies from the European Union that receive dividends from Italy can benefit from a reduced rate of dividend tax or they can be exempt from paying.
+The companies from the European Union that receive dividends from Italy can benefit from a reduced rate on the dividend tax or they can be exempt from paying.
 In order to benefit from the exemption, the company should hold minimum 10% of the subsidiary for minimum one year.

 Companies that perform economic activities in Italy have to pay also the corporate tax, at a rate of 31.4%.
 The values of the rates decreased in the last years and that’s why Italy has become an attractive destination for foreign investments.
-In the corporate tax are included IRES (27.5%) and IRAP (3.9%).
-The rates for these two components of the corporate tax are different according to the type of activity performed by a company and to the region where the activity is performed.
+The Italian corporate taxes include IRES (27.5%) and IRAP (3.9%).
+The rates for these two components of the corporate tax are different, according to the type of activity performed by a company and to the region where the activity is performed.

 If you need more information about the dividend tax you have to pay in Italy and other taxes imposed by the Italian authorities, you may contact our Italian lawyers.
 Our law firm in Italy provides tax advice services and help foreign investors open companies and obtain special permits and licenses for their businesses.